x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/outlook-on-the-web.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 3814b665-01e8-4881-9a44-163f14789ee4
-description: "Summary: Learn about administrative tasks for managing Outlook on the web (Outlook Web App) in Exchange Server 2016 or 2019."
+description: "Summary: Learn about administrative tasks for managing Outlook on the web (Outlook Web App) in Exchange Server 2016 or Exchange Server 2019."
 ---

 # Outlook on the web in Exchange Server